tlodge/databox-sdk-tutorial/gettingstarted/install/index.md

  - docker
  - git

  We also recommend that you install the databox dashboard app, which can be found on Google Play (and Apple's app store..) as this will give you a few sensors to play with.
-If you want to use the sdk, you will need a <a href="https://github.com" target="_blank">github</a>account
+If you want to use the SDK, you will need a <a href="https://github.com" target="_blank">github</a> account

 ### Installing docker

 Instructions for installing docker on mac can be found <a href="https://docs.docker.com/docker-for-mac/install/" target="_blank">here</a>.
 Instructions for installing on other operating systems can be found [here](https://docs.docker.com/engine/installation/).
 Once installed **check that docker is running**.
-You should see a whale icon on your mac menu bar (top right hand side), and if you click in that, it should say "Docker is running".
+You should see a whale icon on your mac menu bar (top right-hand side), and if you click in that, it should say "Docker is running".

 ### Installing git